suizokukan/pimydoc/README.md

 #(7) history / future versions

+##v 0.2(beta) (2016_09_XX) :

+    • added a info message at the end of the download_default_pimydoc() function.

+    • updated the documentation

+    • unittests : 2 tests (passed)
+    • raw Pylint invocation : 10.0/10.0 for all scripts.
+    • version packaged and sent to Pypi (https://pypi.python.org/pypi/Pimydoc)

 ##v 0.1.9(beta) (2016_09_08) : fixed issue #002, --downloadpimydoc option

     • rewrite_new_targetfile : a new exception is caught (UnicodeDecodeError)